risatrix/yourdailyvergil/README.md

 If you're a humanist who wants to program, it can be hard to find projects that speak to your interests.
-I thought this could serve as a good example of something that combines core programming concepts with subject matter that's of interest (and not just the Latin -- the API provides [three separate translations](http://api.aeneid.eu/versions).)
+I thought this could serve as a good example of something that combines core programming concepts with subject matter that's of interest (and not just the Latin -- the API provides [three separate English translations](http://api.aeneid.eu/versions).)

-I've commented the bot.js file extensively, if you're interested.
+I've commented the `bot.js` file extensively, if you want to read through what it's doing.
 And you don't have to build a Twitterbot; doing anything with the Aeneid API is a good place to start programming.
-The API itself is public and very simple.
+The Aeneid API itself is public and very simple.
 Accessing it will give you experience with [APIs](http://skillcrush.com/2012/07/04/api-2/) and [getting info from them](http://www.smashingmagazine.com/2012/02/09/beginners-guide-jquery-based-json-api-clients/);
  understanding [web page headers](http://code.tutsplus.com/tutorials/http-headers-for-dummies--net-8039);